-In general, if the returns on loans originated by the Company combined with lease payments on properties purchased with funds obtained from any borrowing or the issuance of any Preferred Shares fail to cover the cost of such funds, the net cash flow on such loans will be negative.
-Additionally, any increase in the interest rate earned by the Company on investments in excess of the interest rate or dividend rate incurred on the funds obtained from either borrowings or the issuance of Preferred Shares would cause its net income to increase more than it would without the leverage.
-Conversely, any decrease in the interest rate earned by the Company on investments would cause net income to decline by a greater amount than it would if the funds had not been obtained from either borrowings or the issuance of Preferred Shares.
+In general, if the returns on loans originated by the Company combined with lease payments on properties purchased with funds obtained from any borrowing fail to cover the cost of such funds, the net cash flow on such loans will be negative.
+Additionally, any increase in the interest rate earned by the Company on investments in excess of the interest rate incurred on the funds obtained from borrowings would cause its net income to increase more than it would without the leverage.
+Conversely, any decrease in the interest rate earned by the Company on investments would cause net income to decline by a greater amount than it would if the funds had not been obtained from borrowings.
 Leverage is thus generally considered a speculative investment technique.
 See "Loan Prepayment Considerations" and "Interest Rate and Prepayment Risks".